 This post about a romantic getaway in Gatlinburg, TN is sponsored by the Tennessee Department of Tourist Development.
 All thoughts and opinions are my own.

-Did you know Valentine’s Day falls on a weekend next year?
-That’s a pretty rare occurrence.
-When the day of love happens on a weekend, it’s the universe giving you a sign to go and enjoy it with your significant other.
+When the day of love happens, it’s the universe giving you a sign to go and enjoy it with your significant other.
 You want somewhere fun but not too far away.
 My husband and I live in Nashville and the first place we thought of was Gatlinburg!
 There’s so much to see and do and a romantic getaway to the mountains was just what we needed to celebrate.

 We had an amazing weekend and can’t wait to share with you all the details of our romantic getaway in Gatlinburg, TN.